girlyguppy/HypKnotic/README.md

 truth is, I don't know what I'm doing.
 There is a good chance there are incredibly basic things wrong with this project in all aspects.

+view [HELPME](HELPME.md) for things I need help with if you want to contribute but don't know what to add

 I am basically copying the functionality and main purpose of these 2 apps:

 https://obedienceapp.com